 Disable browser triggers for Matomo archiving and limit Matomo reports to updating every hour

-After you have set up the automatic archive script as explained above, you can set up Matomo (Piwik) so that requests in the user interface do not trigger archiving, but instead read the pre-archived reports.
-Login as the super user, click on Administration > General Settings, and select:
+After you have set up the automatic archive script as explained above, you can set up Matomo so that requests in the user interface do not trigger archiving, but instead read the pre-archived reports.
+Login as the super user, click on Administration > System -> General Settings, and select:

-- Allow Matomo (Piwik) archiving to trigger when reports are viewed from the browser: No
+- Archive reports when viewed from the browser: No

 Click save to save your changes.
-Now that you have set up the archiving cron and changed these two settings, you can enjoy fast pre-processed near real-time reports in Matomo (Piwik)!
+Now that you have set up the archiving cron and changed these two settings, you can enjoy fast pre-processed near real-time reports in Matomo!

 Today’s statistics will have a one hour lifetime, which ensures the reports are processed every hour (near real time)